filipporomani/filipporomani/README.md

 <h2>Hello!</h2>

-🔭 I’m currently working hard to build a business 🙂
+🔭 I’m currently working hard to build something 🙂

 📫 How to reach me:
 <ul>